 • “One detail that transforms the whole Easter mood”

-Rather than shouting for attention, these creatives invite it.
-And in a feed full of noise, an invitation is harder to ignore than a shout.
+Rather than shouting for attention, these creatives invite it, and in a feed full of noise, an invitation is harder to ignore than a shout.

 Part 2: Interactive Discovery (Rich Media)